Introduction

 When the business wants to grow bigger, they go to the bank and borrow $10 million over a fixed-year term.

-At this point everything is going well, the business is making money or seeing potential and is making its loan repayments, so they then look at raising more cash.
-The bank won’t lend them anymore because they still have outstanding loans and the business doesn’t want $10 million anymore, it wants $100 million more to really propel it into a big successful business.
+At this point, everything is going well.
+The business is making money or seeing potential and is making its loan repayments, so it then looks at raising more cash.
+The bank won’t lend them anymore because they still have outstanding loans, and the business doesn’t want $10 million anymore.
+The business now needs $100 million more to propel it into a big business.

-If the business manages to find a single, understanding and incredibly rich investor who will take a share of the company, then in this scenario, the business model may work.
-If it can’t then what sometimes happens is the owners will create an investment fund that acts as a cash-loaning investment instrument that is released on the market for retail investors to buy into.
+If the business finds a single, understanding investor who will take a share of the company, then in this scenario, the business model may work.
+If it can’t, then what sometimes happens is the owners will create an investment fund that acts as a cash-loaning investment instrument that is released on the market for retail investors to buy into.

-For the 10% of investors that do redeem then the business may be able to produce an income in order to pay investors their return.
-If you do not cash out and stay invested, then your growth is what is known as a “paper return“, which is just numbers going on a balance sheet to show you that your investment is growing, based on what the owners value the business at.
+For the 10% of investors that do redeem, the business may be able to produce an income to pay investors their return.
+If you do not cash out and stay invested, your growth is known as a “paper return“.
+These are just numbers going on a balance sheet to show you that your investment is growing based on what the owners value the business at.

-If more investors do want to cash out, then the fund has to find the money from anywhere possible in order to keep public investor confidence in the fund, this money may now come from new money flowing into the fund and if this happens then the fund has now become a “Ponzi scheme” but it still can survive and grow at this point.
+If more investors want to cash out, the fund has to find the money from anywhere possible to keep public investor confidence in the fund.
+This money may now come from new money flowing into the fund.
+If this happens, the fund has become a “Ponzi scheme“.
+But, it still can survive and grow at this point.

-This is when we have a liquidity problem and this spells the start of the end.
+This is when we have a liquidity problem.
+This spells the start of the end.

-Investment funds must have liquidity at all times, this is a core simple rule that must be adhered too.
+Investment funds must have liquidity at all times.
+This is a core, simple rule that must be adhered to.

-If you invest in an “HSBC Large Cap Fund“, then HSBC buys and sells shares in enormous companies on the stock exchange every day in order to service their investor demands.
+If you invest in an “HSBC Large Cap Fund“, then HSBC buys and sells shares in enormous companies on the stock exchange to service their investor demands.

-If you own a forestry plantation, this function cannot exist as all of the money is invested in land and all of the business needs listed above.
-The fund cannot just sell off $20 million of farmland overnight to pay redemptions to investors and the fund/company doesn’t have $20 million in cash, so now it can no longer function as a fund.
+If you own a forestry plantation, this function cannot exist as all of the money is invested in land and all of the business needs to be listed above.
+The fund cannot just sell off $20 million of farmland overnight to pay redemptions to investors, and the fund/company doesn’t have $20 million in cash, so it can no longer function as a fund.

-Forestry & plantation companies have little understanding of financial instruments and do not plan for this eventuality, nor have the ability to do so.
-When the fund becomes gated, every investor loses their confidence and tries to redeem their money and the inevitable happens….the fund and the business crash down to 0.0 value as it can no longer service its debts, pay its staff, rent the land and machinery and service its investors.
+Forestry & Plantation companies have little understanding of financial instruments and do not plan for this eventuality.
+When the fund becomes gated, the investors lose confidence and try to redeem their money.
+The fund and the business crash down to 0.0 value as it can no longer service its debts, pay its staff, rent the land and machinery and service its investors.

 This is the end of the business, the fund and your money.